maelstrom-software/maelstrom/doc/book/src/introduction.md

 ## Structure of This Book

-This book will start out convering how to [install](installation.md) Maelstrom.
+This book will start out covering how to [install](installation.md) Maelstrom.
 Next, it will cover [common concepts](common.md) that are applicable to all Maelstrom components.
 After that, there are in-depth sections for each of the four binaries: [`cargo-maelstrom`](cargo-maelstrom.md),